 ASSIGNING & REVOKING ADMIN

 If you have the "Allow Users to Signup" feature enabled in your Account Settings and users sign-up for accounts at training.knowbe4.com/login, those users will be automatically added to your user list.
-This setting is "off" by default on accounts created after September 2016.
+This setting is "off" by default.

 In most cases, the only domain that will be active on your account is the initial domain your company signed up with.
 If your organization uses multiple domains in your email system (for example, firstname.lastname@example.org, email@example.com or firstname.lastname@example.org) we can add these additional domains as needed.
 Please contact support if you need us to allow additional domains.